cityresearch/map673/module-03/lesson-03.md

 ![Nested looping structure through the states GeoJSON and the CSV attribute data](lesson-03-graphics/loop-state-data.gif)
 **Figure 07**.
 Nested looping structure through the states GeoJSON and the CSV attribute data.

 Within the inner loop, we know that eventually each GeoJSON feature will be associated with its corresponding CSV (now JSON) property, and we can use a conditional statement within that inner loop to determine when this happens.
 If there is a match, we can replace the GeoJSON's properties with those of the CSV file.
-We'll replace it here since there's no other information in the GeoJSON beyond the FIP we wish to retain (if there were, we'd have to figure out a way to add or append the CSV data to the GeoJSON's properties).
+We'll just replace it here, since there's no other information in the GeoJSON beyond the FIP we wish to retain (if there were, we'd have to figure out a way to add or append the CSV data to the GeoJSON's properties).

 Finally, since we know there should only be one match for each state, once we've made a match, we can use a `break` statement to break out of the inner loop and continue with the outer loop (this will help speed up the processing).